 I started out as a chemical engineer and spent a decade working in the oil and gas industry.
 Then my husband’s work led us to Boston, US, where my company, Bechtel, happened to be building the Central Artery highway.
 It was my first transport job.
-I really enjoyed it and have worked in the sector ever since.
+I really enjoyed it and have worked in transportation ever since.

-I’ve worked with Bechtel my entire career, starting on its graduate training programme after I finished university.
+I’ve worked with Bechtel my entire career, starting on its graduate training program after I finished university.
 It gave me a broad base of competencies and the opportunity to undergo extensive project management training on the job.
 It was this training that enabled me to transition from working in the oil and gas sector to the transport industry.

 I’ve a wonderful family—a husband and two children—and it’s absolutely possible to have both a family and career.
 I’m strict with myself about how I manage my time.
 I work very hard but my priority irrespective of workload is my family.
-Having that anchored in my mind helps me to make tough decisions when I need to prioritise.
+Having that anchored in my mind helps me to make tough decisions when I need to prioritize.

 I love building tangible things that make a direct and positive impact on people’s lives.
 Transport is a fundamental part of successful and vibrant communities and being able to contribute to that is a fantastic way of earning a living.

 I’ve worked on such a variety of jobs and on each one I’ve thought ‘It doesn’t get any better than this’, but then I’ve moved onto the next one and it’s been even better than the last one!
 I wouldn’t want to be doing anything else.